Naughty1905/it-test-items/README.md

   [2, 8, 7, 4, 1, 9, 6, 3, 5],<br>
   [3, 0, 0, 4, 8, 1, 1, 7, 9]<br>
 ]); // => false<br>

+# Task №10
+There is a secret string which is unknown to you.
+Given a collection of random triplets from the string, recover the original string.

+A triplet here is defined as a sequence of three letters such that each letter occurs somewhere before the next in the given string. "whi" is a triplet for the string "whatisup".<br>

+As a simplification, you may assume that no letter occurs more than once in the secret string.<br>

+You can assume nothing about the triplets given to you other than that they are valid triplets and that they contain sufficient<br> information to deduce the original string.
+In particular, this means that the secret string will never contain letters that do not<br> occur in one of the triplets given to you.<br>